Hexamine fuel tablet

 A hexamine fuel tablet (or heat tablet, Esbit) is a form of solid fuel in tablet form.
 The tablets burn smokelessly, have a high energy density, do not liquefy while burning and leave no ashes.
-Invented in Murrhardt, Germany, in 1936, the main component is hexamine, which was discovered by Aleksandr Butlerov in 1859.
+Invented in 1936 in Murrhardt, Germany, the main component is hexamine, which was discovered by Aleksandr Butlerov in 1859.
 Some fuel tablets use 1,3,5-trioxane as another ingredient.

 Esbit is a genericized trademark that people often use to refer to similar products made by other companies.
-In most countries from the former Soviet bloc, fuel tablets are called dry alcohol.
+In most countries from the former Soviet bloc, fuel tablets are called dry fuel.

 Uses

-The tablets are used for cooking by campers, the military and relief organizations.
+The tablets are used for cooking by campers, militaries, and relief organizations.
 They are often used with disposable metal stoves that are included with field ration packs.
-An Esbit beverage-can stove can be made by cutting off the bottom of an aluminium soft drink can, and turning it upside down to support the fuel tablet.
-A pot can be supported above this with a circle of chicken wire or metal tent pegs.
-The burning tablets are sensitive to wind, so a simple windscreen should be used, such as a strip of aluminium foil curved in a circle around the pot and stove.
-If necessary, the fuel tablet can be placed on a rock or on the soil, with a pot supported above it by rocks, but this is less than ideal.

-Another common use is to provide a relatively safe (see disadvantages below) heat source for model steam engines, such as those manufactured by Wilesco and Mamod, and other external combustion engines such as Stirling engines and pop pop boats.
+Another common use is to provide a heat source for model steam engines, such as those manufactured by Wilesco and Mamod, and other external combustion engines such as Stirling engines and pop pop boats.